Amnis Aptos (AMAPT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Amnis Aptos Historical Price

-According to the latest data gathered on Amnis Aptos live price page, the current price of Amnis Aptos is 5.53USD.
-The circulating supply of Amnis Aptos(AMAPT) is 25.20M AMAPT , giving it a market capitalization of $139.45M.
+According to the latest data gathered on Amnis Aptos live price page, the current price of Amnis Aptos is 5.1USD.
+The circulating supply of Amnis Aptos(AMAPT) is 25.20M AMAPT , giving it a market capitalization of $128.66M.

 The Amnis Aptos Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AMAPT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.